-The Group is a major employer in the North West of England and employs over 1,900 people in the region.
+The Group is a major employer in the North West of England and employs nearly 2,000 people in the region.
 The Group also works with a carefully chosen contractor workforce providing even greater levels of employment for the region.
 We are committed to providing secure, long-term employment and career development opportunities for employees.